Elderly care at home services

 If you are prone to falls or need support with your mobility, your carer will help to reduce any trip hazards around the home.
 You’ll also have the peace of mind that someone is there to support if there is an accident or sudden emergency.

 Your carer will be carefully matched to you.
 They will be someone who you feel most comfortable with and build up an easy rapport.
 You may find them to be a good source of emotional support and a trusted companion.
+Our carers are also trained to use assistive technology, such as personal alarms and home adaptations.

 I would definitely recommend Helping Hands to anyone requiring care at home for a loved one.
 It was so reassuring knowing my father-in-law was provided such a high level of care with such professionalism.
 Read more